Ponderix/ElectionsGermany/FUNCTIONS.md

 # Functions Guide
 A guide to functions used in this project.
 Useful for those who want to edit and/or improve this project.
-To successfully follow this guid you will need a mediocore understanding of JavaScript arrays and basic knowledge about [d3.js](https://d3js.org/).
+To successfully follow this guide you will need a mediocore understanding of JavaScript arrays and basic knowledge about [d3.js](https://d3js.org/).
 - [Misc.
 Functions](#functions)
 - [Graph Functions](#graph)
 - [Map Functions](#map)